pduhamel2/pduhamel2.github.io/personal-projects/paradoxical-commandments/README.md

 ============================

 ## Project Description:
 I was once asked in an interview what article or book I've read that has had the most positive influence on me.
 At that time I drew a blank, but after the interview I remembered and regretted not saying The Paradoxical Commandments, as I always find myself coming back to it.
-I decided to make a web page for others to reading it on.
+I decided to make a web page for others to read it on.
 Enjoy.

 ## Dependencies:
 * Internet Browser.